cotton-coding/loom-io/documentation/core/setup.md

 # Installation

-The Software is split in multiple adapter, that do a part of the work and give you the flexible.
-To start easily we would recomb to start with a pre configured bundle.
+The software is split into several adapters that do some of the work and give you flexibility.
+To get started easily, we would recombine to start with a pre-configured bundle.

-## Install bundle
+## Installing a bundle

-Currently there is only one bundle to work with the filesystem, at least also this bundle could be extended by other adapters and plugins and over the same functionality as the core package.
+Currently there is only one bundle to work with the filesystem, at least this bundle could be extended by other adapters and plugins and have the same functionality as the core package.

 ::: code-group